Sakshii15/Sakshii15/README.md

 ## 🚀 About Me

-- 🎓 Final-year B.Tech student at Raj Kumar Goel Institute of Technology, Ghaziabad
+- 🎓 2024 Passout B.Tech student at Raj Kumar Goel Institute of Technology, Ghaziabad
 - 🛠️ Building full-stack projects with MERN stack, Firebase, and Tailwind
 - 💡 Exploring Machine Learning and Intelligent Systems
 - 🧠 DSA and Competitive Programming enthusiast